-In January 2018, Casa started participating in an Insured Cash Sweep (ICS) program through the financial institution that maintains Casa's operating cash account.
+Casa participates in an Insured Cash Sweep (ICS) program through the financial institution that maintains Casa's operating cash account.
 Through this ICS program funds in excess of the daily operating needs are transferred into deposit accounts at other financial institutions in order to maintain cash balances below the Federal Deposit Insurance Corporation (FDIC) insurance amount at each financial institution.
 Funds included in this ICS program are classified as cash, since they are readily available for operating expenditures.
-As of December 31, 2020 and 2019, \$418,330 and \$446,540 of cash and cash equivalents were comprised of assets maintained in the ICS program, respectively.
+As of December 31, 2021 and 2020, \$187,469 and \$418,330 of cash and cash equivalents were comprised of assets maintained in the ICS program, respectively.